Meet Cindy

 My Story

 All my life I struggled with low self-confidence, low self-esteem, and feelings of inadequacy.
-Clearly, Satan knows where our weaknesses are.
-So I had spent most of my life trying to make up for that by trying to do everything and making sure I did everything perfect.
+Clearly, satan knows where our weaknesses are.
+So I had spent most of my life trying to make up for that by trying to do everything, and trying to do it all perfect.

 My husband Scott and I had both grown up near Albia, Iowa.
 We both graduated from Albia High School.
-Scott became a teacher and coach, and he even did his student teaching at Albia under Mrs. Hoskins who was a Social Studies teacher there.
+Scott became a teacher and coach, and he even did his student teaching at Albia under a Social Studies teacher there.
 He received his first teaching job in Illinois though, so we moved there.
 He taught at the same school and we lived in the same little community for 15 years.
-All of my education and training had been in office and employee management and after about 12 years in Illinois, I kind of felt like I finally had my life all under control.
+All of my job training and work experience had been in office management and after about 12 years in Illinois, I kind of felt like I finally had my life all under control.
 Even though God had worked in my life over the years, I still struggled with some things– but don’t we all.
 I had a good job and I was busy doing work, work, work at our church.
 Scott and I were both saved at a young age and grew up in Christian homes.
 So there was really no dramatic change in my life.
 You see, I knew who God was— but I had never really “gotten to know Him” for myself.
 It wasn’t until I was in my mid-thirties that I really started sensing this and wanting more.
 And in His most gracious, merciful, goodness, He began impressing upon my heart, “Cindy, I want you to stop trying to do everything and just get to know Me.
 Let Me show you Who I am.”
-It was almost immediately after that, when God literally took me out of the chiropractor’s office where I was working as the office manager/clinical assistant and placed me in a main staff position at an organization that our church supported as one of its missions.
-I was now helping to manage a ministry.
+It was almost immediately after that, when God literally took me out of the office where I was working and placed me in a staff position at an organization that our church supported as one of its missions.
+I was now working in a ministry.
 And I thought, Wow!
 This is great!
 I’ve finally found my calling in life.
 Now I can really serve the Lord.

-Now I really had my life all under control; doing work, work, work at our wonderful church and I now had the perfect job.
+Now I really had my life all under control; doing work, work, work at our wonderful church and now had the perfect job.
 My husband had a perfect job that he loved, we had a beautiful home, and two beautiful children who loved our life there.
-Little did I know that God had a bigger plan already set in motion.
-God put me in an intense training ground at Tri-State Family Services.
-They started as a crisis-pregnancy center, but had really expanded to all types of counseling.
-As well as helping to manage the ministry, I was trained in crisis counseling.
-I also went through training in a program for a residential home for troubled young women we were going to be expanding to include into our ministry.
+Little did I know that God had a bigger plan.
+He put me in an intense training ground at Tri-State Family Services in Carthage, IL.
+They started as a crisis-pregnancy center, but had expanded to other counseling.
+As well as the Assistant to the Director of the ministry, I was trained in crisis counseling, and other ministry related things.
 And all through it I had this deep sense of urgency to learn everything I could, as fast as I could.

-Then through my family that was here in Centerville, Iowa, their pastor and some people in their church became interested in this ministry I was working with.
-We started getting some donations from here.
+Then through my family that was in Centerville, Iowa, their pastor and some people in their church became interested in the ministry I was working with in Illinois.
+We started getting some donations from Centerville.
 I was pretty excited about that.
-We were operating a budget on faith and God was teaching me a lot of lessons on trust and faith in Him to provide.
+We were operating a budget on faith and God was teaching me a lot of lessons on trusting Him to provide.
 Then one day (in July of 2001) we received a pretty good-sized donation from a group at my parent’s church.
 I happened to be alone at the center that day, which was very unusual.
 Even more unusual was the fact that there weren’t any clients that day.
 I was totally alone, working on the deposit.
 I got to that check and I thought, “You know, these people really ought to have something like this to support for themselves, there in Centerville.”

 The moment that thought formed in my mind, God said to me, “There is going to be something like this in Centerville.”

 I just sat there a little longer and my mind went to what our director was doing that morning.
-Sherry, who had become one of my dearest friends, gave educational presentations in the schools.
-She was at a school that morning giving a presentation on STD’s (which was extremely graphic).
+She was giving educational presentations at a high school on STD’s (which was extremely graphic).
 And I said, “Oh Father, I wouldn’t have to do that, would I?
 I really don’t think I could ever do that.
 I wouldn’t even know the order of what she does, or even what to take.”
-But I had started to calm down and I didn’t think He’d ever go through with it.
-He must be just testing me, I thought, to see if I would surrender it all to Him.
+But I had started to calm down and I didn’t think He’d ever go through with it anyway.
+He was probably just testing me, I thought, to see if I would surrender it all to Him.

 That’s just one example in a list of more things than I could possibly tell you.
 Things that only God could have done; only God could have arranged.
-And it has been the same way with this whole counseling center ministry.
-Yes, I made myself available to Him to use, but so much of the time I have had to just stand back in awe and watch Him work.
+Every single thing on my list of impossibilities I told Him that first day—He had done.
+And it’s been the same way with this whole counseling center ministry.
+So much of the time I have had to just stand back in awe and watch Him work.
 He is so good.
-And I don’t just mean “God is good.”
-I mean He is good— in the way He does things!
+And I don’t just mean, “God is good.”
+I mean, He’s GOOD— in the way He does things!
+And He wants us to know Him and experience Him in deeply personal ways…so that we will come to love Him with all of our heart, all of soul, all of our mind, and all of our strength—just like He loves us with all of His.

 To Apply for Counseling